RossNordby/SoftPromptsForEvaluation/README.md

 - `language_trivial_repetition_test`: Trains a soft prompt to repeat the same string over and over.
 - `chess_mlp_test`: Trains a soft prompt to predict the next move in a chess game, conditional on player Elos.
 - `pathfinding_test`: Trains a soft prompt to predict the next move in a pathfinding game, conditional on path quality.

+__Warning__: all of these are actively being fiddled with!
+Running these won't yet produce representative data or reproduce the final paper.

 ## Models and datasets